Atlantic slave trade: Creole languages and cultures

-African Pidgin English became Atlantic (New World) creole languages, including Gullah, Haitian Creole, Kouri-Vini, Jamaican Patois, and other diverse languages spoken in the Americas by Diasporic Africans.
+Abdul Karim Bangura describes the pidgin used by slave owners and slave traders as a lingua franca that covers a range of regional hybrids.
+Bangura refers to Tom McArthur's noting that "some researchers have proposed a family of 'Atlantic creoles' that includes Pidgin in West Africa, Gullah in the United States, and the various patois of the Caribbean."
+Gullah is the Creole language of the African population of the Sea Islands in South Carolina, Georgia, and Florida.
+Gerardo Lorenzino writes that "Angolar is the language spoken by descendants of maroon slaves who escaped from Portuguese plantations on São Tomé beginning in the mid-sixteenth century".
+These slaves contributed to the formation of Angolar Creole Portuguese.
 Some revolts on slave ships were deterred by European traders who purposely chose Africans who spoke different languages.
 This contributed to the further evolution of African Pidgin English.
 Makeshift pidgin languages evolved when enslaved Africans in the New World needed to communicate with the slavers and among themselves, with each side using the grammar of their native language.
-The enslaved borrowed vocabulary from the language of the slave masters to express content.
+The enslaved borrowed vocabulary from the language of the slave masters to express content in their speech.